Table of contents

 Unloading dsa_filter module [ OK ]

-If iptables was enabled prior to installing agent, it will be re-enabled when the agent is uninstalled.
+If iptables was enabled prior to installing the agent, it will be re-enabled when the agent is uninstalled.

 $ sudo dpkg -r ds-agent